-Entomological examination has proved that Aedes aegypti is the common vector responsible for transmission in urban areas whereas Aedes albopictus has been implicated in rural areas.
+Entomological Examination has proved that Aedes aegypti is the common Vector responsible for transmission in urban areas whereas Aedes albopictus has been implicated in rural areas.
 It has been established that the Aedes mosquito breeds in domestic setting such as flower vases with clean water, water storage containers air coolers water reservoir, construction sites, coconut shells, containing clean water, tures, plastic, metal cans which is stored more than three days.

 In the South-East Asia region, chikungunya virus persists in the human population by human mosquito human transmission cycle.
 During post monsoon season a high vector density leads to increase the transmission Communicable Disease control (CDC) of Directional General of Health services under Ministry of Health & Family welfare of Bangladesh with the collaboration of IEDCR has planned to develop the management guidelines for chikungunya fever.
-These guidelines will give the proper diagnosis & treatment in IEDCR, the chikungunya a virus is confirmed by IEDCR by RT-PCR.
-Furthermore the ICT devices are also available to detect the chikungunya virus specific antibody which is both IgG and IgM.
-However it is very interesting that WHO approved ICT kit has poor detection capacity which is from my personal experience of view.
-The RT-PCR confirmed cases have shown ICT negative for IgG and IgM.
-This is a very confusing result.
+These guidelines have given the proper diagnosis & treatment.
+In Bangladesh the chikungunya a virus is confirmed by RT-PCR.
+Furthermore, the ICT devices are also available to detect the chikungunya virus specific antibody which is both IgG and IgM.

 There is a dilemma of clinical diagnosis of chikungunya fever.
-The reason is that clinical features of chikungunya fever have the similarities with Dengue fever leads to diagnostic confusion and management of the cases.
-The main cardinal features of chikungunya fever are high fever, rash, body ache with arthritis or joint manifestation.
-Vomiting is also an important symptom of chikungunya fever.
-This leads to electrolyte imbalance.
-However, bleeding manifestation is one of the important complication of Dengue fever which is absent in chikungunya fever.
-There is only symptomatic treatment.
+The reason is that clinical features of chikungunya fever has the similarities with Dengue fever leads to diagnostic confusion and management of the causes.
+The main cardinal features of chikungunya fevers high fever, rash, body ache with arthritis or joint manifestation, vomiting is also an important symptom of chikungunya fever.
+This leads to Electrolyte imbalance.
+However, bleeding manifestation is one of the important complication of Dengue fever which is absent in chikungunya fever is only symptomatic treatment.
 There is no current specific treatment available for chikungunya fever.
-Like Dengue fever, fluid management is essential tools for primary management with application of paracetamol.
-This medicine will cover both joint pain as well as high fever.
-NSAIDS can be given with special precaution.
+Like Dengue fever, fluid management is essential tools for primary management with application of Paracetamol.
+This drug gives the relief of pain as well as high fever.
 All these management is maintained in the guidelines.
-Thus this guideline will give a management tools to the primary to tertiary care hospital.
-According to the guidelines the physicians and Sub-Assistant Community Medical Officer (SACMO, previously known as medical assistant) will be trained up in the Institute of Epidemiology,
+Thus this guideline will give a management tools to the primary to tertiary care hospital in Bangladesh.